UmaMaheshwar23631/AUTOMATED-REPORT-GENERATION/README.md

 -> Visualize data to enhance storytelling

 -> Create readable, portable documents using code

-I have made this project with the help of resources from Google, Youtube & Chatgpt.

 In summary, this project transformed raw CSV files into insightful and visually appealing PDF reports — a small but meaningful step toward mastering data automation and reporting tools used in modern analytics.